loffa/in-songlist/README.md

 #### `yarn lint`

-Checks that all files (code and songs) follows style rules.
+Checks that all files (code and songs) follow style rules.

 #### `yarn format`